partho2001/featureExtraction_NICU/README.md

 After applying these 3 methods on our three target variables namely “Weight_Baby_Kg”, “NICU_Stay”, “C-section”, we came across 3 different sets of ranking for each variable and later we selected those features which are common in the result of 3 methods.
+## feature extraction result
 The result is as follows:
 1. For the feature “Weight_Baby_Kg
 [‘IVF’,'BMI','Age_Of_Mother','Contraceptive_Time','Excercise_During_Pr
 egnency','Pollution_During_Pregnency','PCOS','Issues_Pregnancy_Cold_Vi